jforget/raku-Hamilton2/doc/Hamilton.en.md

 area, even if this area is bordering  Wales and not Scotland, and 1 is the other macro-path where the `WAL` region has been replaced with the single regional  path that  reaches an  exterior region.
-By selecting only areas bordering  Scotland, this number would  has been diminished to 96 (= 1 + 95).
+By selecting only areas bordering  Scotland, this number would has  been reduced to 96 (= 1 + 95).

 ```
 select count(*)